marcioramires/marcioramires/README.md

 I'm Marcio, a developer passionate about technology and solving problems!  :sweat_smile:

-Currently learning and creating front-end projects. :sunglasses:
+Currently creating front-end and some back-end projects. :sunglasses:

-Putting my focus on deep-learning HTML, CSS, JavaScript, React, and NodeJS.
+Putting my focus on deep-learning React, Node.js, MongoDB, Styled Components, HTML and CSS.

 Connect with me by